 The results show which holiday shopping events are quickly rising in prominence and which are waning, reveals the most popular shopping channels, and highlights just what consumers want to see from their future shopping experiences.
-And last but not least, they show the key role that the combination of digital and physical channels plays for consumers worldwide: The life of the consumers surveyed is “omnichannel”, which is why they naturally demand good channel integration from retailers, whether they are stationary merchants or online shops via websites, mobile sites or apps.
+And last but not least, they show the key role that the combination of digital and physical channels plays for consumers worldwide: The life of the consumers surveyed is “Unified Commerce” – or “omnichannel”, as it used to be called – which is why they naturally demand good channel integration from retailers, whether they are stationary merchants or online shops via websites, mobile sites or apps.

 Read on and find out just what it takes for retailers to make consumers fill up their – virtual or physical – shopping basket and to successfully check out in their – physical or online – shop!

 To discover more results from the survey, get the the Wirecard International Holiday Shopping Report here for free!

 1. What are customers looking for – which factors lead to the purchase decision?